mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 ###Getting Started
 [![Alt text for your video](http://img.youtube.com/vi/jQkyU6bgMIs/0.jpg)](https://www.youtube.com/watch?v=jQkyU6bgMIs)

-It was difficult at first trying to transverse my code while using Vim.
+It was difficult at first trying to transverse my code while using `vim`.
 I was so used to being able to use my mouse and simply click where I wanted to go.
-I was now at the mercy of moving my cursor one line at a time to go anywhere until I learned more about the many helpful tools Vim already had just for traveling through code.
+I was now at the mercy of moving my cursor one line at a time to go anywhere until I learned more about the many helpful tools `vim` already had just for traveling through code.
 Some are simple such as `gg` to go to the top of the code, `G` to go to the bottom of it, and `(any number)G` to go to the line number typed before the capital G.)

 Some ways of moving through the text are a little more complicated but easy once a user gets used to them.